TL-B language

 Overview

-Here is an example of a possible combinator declaration:
+Here is an example of a combinator declaration:

 Constructors

-The left-hand side of each equation describes the way to define, or serialize, a value of the type indicated on the right-hand side.
-Such a description begins with the name of a constructor.
+The left-hand side of each equation defines how to construct or serialize a value of the type specified on the right-hand side.
+Each description begins with the name of a constructor.

-(operation code) in query to a smart contract in TON.
+(operation code) in a query sent to a smart contract in TON.

 // ....